anoop142/abextract/README.md

-# Abextract - ADB backup extractor tool
+# Abextract - ADB backup extractor and repacker tool

 ## Features
-abextract is a simple tool to extract and repack backup made by  adb written in c.
+abextract is a simple tool to extract and repack backup made by  adb written in C.

 ## TODO